webpack/webpack/README.md

 <p align="center">(In chronological order)</p>

 - [@google](https://github.com/google) for [Google Web Toolkit (GWT)](http://www.gwtproject.org/), which aims to compile Java to JavaScript.
 It features a similar [Code Splitting](http://www.gwtproject.org/doc/latest/DevGuideCodeSplitting.html) as webpack.
 - [@medikoo](https://github.com/medikoo) for [modules-webmake](https://github.com/medikoo/modules-webmake), which is a similar project. webpack was born because I wanted Code Splitting for modules-webmake.
-Interestingly the [Code Splitting issue is still open](https://github.com/medikoo/modules-webmake/issues/7) (thanks also to @Phoscur for the discussion).
+Interestingly the [Code Splitting issue is still open](https://github.com/medikoo/modules-webmake/issues/7) (thanks also to @Phoscur[https://github.com/phoscur] for the discussion).
 - [@substack](https://github.com/substack) for [browserify](http://browserify.org/), which is a similar project and source for many ideas.
 - [@jrburke](https://github.com/jrburke) for [require.js](https://requirejs.org/), which is a similar project and source for many ideas.
 - [@defunctzombie](https://github.com/defunctzombie) for the [browser-field spec](https://github.com/defunctzombie/package-browser-field-spec), which makes modules available for node.js, browserify and webpack.
 - Every early webpack user, which contributed to webpack by writing issues or PRs.
 You influenced the direction...
 - [@shama](https://github.com/shama), [@jhnns](https://github.com/jhnns) and [@sokra](https://github.com/sokra) for maintaining this project
 - Everyone who has written a loader for webpack.
 You are the ecosystem...
-- Everyone I forgot to mention here, but also influenced webpack.
+- Everyone I forgot to mention here but also influenced webpack.

 [npm]: https://img.shields.io/npm/v/webpack.svg
 [npm-url]: https://npmjs.com/package/webpack